Millions Of iPhone Users Eligible For Cash In New Lawsuit

 After the delays surfaced, Craig Federighi, Apple’s software chief, announced a shake-up in leadership: Siri development will be moved from John Giannandrea, head of AI, to Vision Pro lead Mike Rockwell.

 “Apple needs to understand what happened because this is bigger than just rearranging the deck chairs.
-If ever there’s been an example of over-promising and under-delivering, it’s Apple Intelligence.”Consumer Rights in Technology
+If ever there’s been an example of over-promising and under-delivering, it’s Apple Intelligence.”When the New York Times flagged AI tools coming later this year, it turned “soon” into a moving target, especially for people who upgraded for day-one features.

 Not all AI features were available on the iPhone.